sheridanfew/pythonpolarisation/README.md

 # pythonpolarisation

 Python-based model to calculate electronic polarisation in arrays of organic molecules.

+Developed by Sheridan Few based upon a framework built by James Kirkpatrick.

 As used in: